 The highest point of the ride.

-Watch out for vehicles sneaking up behind you here as well.
+On both routes, watch out for vehicles sneaking up behind you.

 We have made many friends there over the years.

-Following on from last year, soon after leaving Guyra, we are incorporating a stop at the disused Black Mountain Railway Station.
+Following on from previous years, soon after leaving Guyra, we are incorporating a stop at the disused Black Mountain Railway Station.
 It is a nice ride paralleling the highway and a nice spot for a picnic lunch.

-We then ride east and rejoin the highway at the service station to take on a very welcome long (and steep in parts) descent at Black Mountain just after Thunderbolt’s Cave Road.
+We then ride east, past the school, and rejoin the highway at the service station to take on a very welcome long (and steep in parts) descent at Black Mountain just after Thunderbolt’s Cave Road.

 Just after the descent, the riding group may have a stop, before heading into Armidale after a short, sharp jump up from a relatively downhill road in.

-Note that Armidale is blessed with a very supportive bike shop - Armidale Bicycle Centre (just west of the CBD on Beardy street).
+Note that Armidale is blessed with a very supportive bike shops.
 This support has been demonstrated amply in the past.